You are here

 The scope of any audit will depend largely on the issues identified by the TGA as requiring further scrutiny.

-Applications for devices, such as Class III, AIMDs and selected Class IIb medical devices, must be selected for audit (mandatory application audits) where the manufacturer's conformity assessment certification was issued by a European notified body.
+Applications for devices, such as Class III, AIMDs and selected Class IIb medical devices, must be selected for audit (mandatory application audits) where the manufacturer's conformity assessment certification was issued by a comparable overseas regulator.

 Post-market assessment of medical devices